Skip to main content

 Can I reset the Bradford Factor?

 The Bradford factor cannot be reset in Breathe.
-The Bradford factor along with all sickness works on a rolling 12 month period, every day that passes is the end/start of a new 12 month period.
+The Bradford factor along with all sickness works on a rolling 12-month period, every day that passes is the end/start of a new 12-month period.
 You are unable to specify a start and end date for this.

 What timescale does the Bradford Factor cover?

-The Bradford Factor covers a 52 week period.
+The Bradford Factor covers 52 weeks.

 How do I read the Bradford Factor score?